 Dr. Jan MACÁK

-University of Pardubice, Czech Republic, EU
+CEITEC BUT and University of Pardubice, Czech Republic, EU

 Personal Background and Education: